Frequently Asked Questions

-If you have any questions about your digital charts, please contact CHS by email at firstname.lastname@example.org and we would be pleased to assist you.
+If you have any questions about your Canadian Hydrographic Service digital charts, please contact CHS by email at firstname.lastname@example.org and we would be happy to assist you.
 CHS is pleased to offer support in both official languages.

-What do I have to do to install a CHS Digital Chart CD?
+What do I have to do to install Canadian Hydrographic Service digital charts?

-When you obtain Canadian Hydrographic Service Digital Charts®, you will have a licence for the installation, registration, decryption, and use of the Raster Navigational Charts (RNC) by you on your own primary device or computer, plus installation of one backup on another device owned by you (two (2) registrations total).
-In the case of Electronic Navigational Charts (ENC) you may use up to nine (9) copies of each ENC on one ship, plus one backup.
+When you purchase Canadian Hydrographic Service digital charts, you will have a licence for the installation, registration and use of the Raster Navigational Charts (RNC) by you on your own primary device or computer, plus installation of one backup on another device owned by you.
+In the case of Electronic Navigational Charts (ENC) you may use up to nine copies of each ENC on one ship, plus one backup.

-You may continue to use your product if it is already installed; however, products from 2013 or earlier are no longer supported for new registrations and/or updates.
-As stated in the CHS End User License Agreement, Canadian Hydrographic Service Digital Charts® are valid for registration and updates for two years after the initial date of registration.
+You may continue to use your product if it is already installed; however, products from 2016 or earlier are no longer supported for new registrations and/or updates.
+As stated in the CHS End User Licence Agreement, Canadian Hydrographic Service digital charts are valid for registration and updates for two years after the initial date of registration.
 In order to maintain safe navigation, please contact a dealer near you to renew.

 How and how often are updates distributed?

-Once you have registered your product, you will have two years of free downloads that will be available via the CHS Chart Registry Service and Digital Data Portal.
+Once you have registered your product, you will have two years of free downloads that will be available via the CHS Digital Data Portal.
 You simply need to log in and check the status of the product.
-Monthly updates will be made available through this web application when applicable.
+Monthly updates are available through this web application whenever updates are applicable.

 If your products are two years old or older, they are no longer eligible for updates.
-In order to ensure safe navigation, please obtain a new product from a dealer near you.
+In order to help facilitate navigation safety, please obtain a new product from a dealer near you.

-Do the CHS digital chart CDs contain navigation or viewer software?
+Do the CHS digital chart collections contain navigation or viewer software?

-Canadian Hydrographic Service Digital Charts® CDs do not contain navigation or chart viewing software.
+No. Canadian Hydrographic Service digital charts collections do not contain navigation or chart viewing software.

 Where can I find viewing and navigation software?

-You may acquire raster viewing software from a number of popular suppliers, including, but not limited to:
+You may acquire viewing software from a number of popular suppliers, including, but not limited to:

-How do I load my charts on my navigational software?
+How do I load my charts on my navigational software or handheld device?

-Will CHS Digital Charts work in a handheld GPS?
+Will Canadian Hydrographic Service digital charts work in a handheld GPS?

-There are manufacturers of handheld units and other devices that participate in the CHS Value-Added Reseller Program and are licensed to use CHS data.
+There are manufacturers of handheld units and other devices that participate in the CHS Value-Added Reseller Program and are licenced to use CHS charts and data.
 Value-added products do not, however, meet the chart carriage requirements of the Charts and Nautical Publications Regulations, 1995 under the Canada Shipping Act, 2001.